-But the latest kitty question involves a roll of tape.
-If you make a square on your floor, what will your cat do?
+But this kitty question involves a roll of tape.
+If you make a square or other closed shape on your floor, what will your cat do?
 Turns out a lot of cats will get inside it.

 Amazed cat owners responded after replicating the experiment, often with tape, but others with squares made out of ribbon, sheets of paper and even shoes.